How to Be Happy in Your Own Way

 Decide to be true to yourself.
-Go and be happy.
+Go…be happy!

-We said it at the beginning: happiness is not postponed until Friday, or vacations, or for when you have a bigger house or the perfect partner.
+We said it at the beginning.
+We don’t have to postpone happiness until Friday, for vacations, for when you have a bigger house, or when you find the perfect partner.

-- Life is now, in this very moment.
-Of course we all have obligations and there will always be someone that tells you “you can’t be happy if you have to stick to a schedule or go to a job everyday.”
+Life is now, at this very moment.
+Of course we all have obligations.
+There will always be someone who tells you “you can’t be happy if you have to stick to a schedule or go to a job every day.”